ZU TV HD

 These portraits of artists, concerts and festivals give a good impression of the jazz world.
 Both famous and less famous jazz artists will give a new insight in their life.
 DJAZZ asked them why they wrote that special song, what was the first record they bought and what is his or her most precious musical memory.
 The festival portraits are beautiful reports filmed at the most special jazz festivals and concerts.
 They revive the memory of the festival, the music and the experience.

-• DJAZZ Portrait: Mathieu Jaton
+• DJAZZ Portrait: North Sea Jazz

 These portraits of artists, concerts and festivals give a good impression of the jazz world.
 Both famous and less famous jazz artists will give a new insight in their life.
 DJAZZ asked them why they wrote that special song, what was the first record they bought and what is his or her most precious musical memory.
 The festival portraits are beautiful reports filmed at the most special jazz festivals and concerts.
 They revive the memory of the festival, the music and the experience.